The design considerations you should take into account when deploying the accessories needed in a solar water pumping system.

 Generally, your storage capacity should be equal to 3 to 10 days of average water consumption, or more.
 This depends on your climate and your usage patterns.
 For domestic use in a cloudy climate, 10 days is minimal.
 In a sunny climate, this allows for a generous safety margin.
 For irrigation of deeply rooted crops or trees, 3 days' storage may be adequate because the earth itself provides storage.
 For irrigating a garden, 5 days may be adequate.
 More is always better, unless evaporation loss is excessive.

-Figure: Plumbing and Storage Tank
+Storage Tank Plumbing

 Place your normal point of discharge higher than the bottom of your water tank, in order to hold a reserve so that the tank does not run completely dry.
 You can lose your water supply under any of these circumstances: